 Figure 7 depicts an example of computing the bounds values of BitwiseOr for intervals [2, 3] and [5, 10], where the values have been represented in binaries.
 For the lower bound, l_1 's b_2 is different from l_2 's.
-However, the change cannot be applied to l_1 , because the candidate value of l_1 ' is 0b0100, which is greater than u_1 .
-By contrast, b_1 of l_2 could be flipped, generating l_2 ' as 0b0110.
-Therefore, the resultant lower bound is 6 (=0b0010| 0b0110).
-For the upper bound, b_1 of u_2 is found to be valid for flipping, generating 0b1001 as u_2 '.
-Then the resultant upper bound is 11 (=0b0011| 0b1001).
+However, the change cannot be applied to l_1 , because the candidate value of l'1 is 0b0100, which is greater than u_1 .
+By contrast, b_1 of l_2 could be flipped, generating l'2 as 0b0110.
+Therefore, the resultant lower bound is 6 (=0b0010 | 0b0110).
+For the upper bound is 11 (=0b0011 | 0b1001).
 [6, 11] is tighter than the naive result of [5, 13].
 Additionally, the bounds values of BitwiseAnd could be inferred from BitwiseNot and BitwiseOr according to De Morgan's laws [Copi et al. 2016].
 Then, those of BitwiseXor are handled based on BitwiseOr and BitwiseAnd.

 Sequence and Comparison.
 The Sequence rule states that the consecutive instructions are processed in order.
-The Less and LessOrEqual rule shows that BINCRYPTO compares two intervals by checking their average values.1 The > and ≥ relations are transformed into ≤ and < accordingly.
-The = and ≠ relations are handled by checking whether the bounds values of two intervals are equal or not.
+The Less and LessOrEqual rule shows that BINCRYPTO compares two intervals by checking their average values.1 The > and ≥ relations are transformed into \leq and < accordingly.
+The = and \neq relations are handled by checking whether the bounds values of two intervals are equal or not.
 Comparison is the basis of branching.
 To achieve complete block coverage, BINCRYPTO covers both the True and False branches through path-insensitive emulation (as shown in Figure 2c).
 The features of IO values are recorded in a sequence that adheres to the emulation order of instructions.
 Guided by the Less and LessOrEqual rule, BINCRYPTO obtains the outcome of comparing two intervals to determine the order in which to emulate the two branches next.
 The details are described in Section 3.3.3 (Branches).